Home Feedback Contents Search

 The 12-step groups help a person learn how to do this through the use of program tools.
 In Overeaters Anonymous the tools are: the fellowship (going to meetings), following a healthy eating plan and not compulsively overeating, literature, writing, using the telephone to contact members, contacting a sponsor (a person who knows the program and helps you apply it), anonymity, and providing service and support to other members.

-The 12-Steps are like a hub of a wheel of change
+The 12-Steps of OA are like a hub of a wheel of change

 Other spokes support lasting personal transformation